 All voting for the elections shall be conducted via electronic ballot.

-There shall be no write-in candidates
+There shall be no write-in candidates, save ADA accommodations are needed

 The order of the names on the ballot shall be arranged in alphabetical order by last name, first name, middle initial (if available).